smigliorini/spatial-embedding/BeastSpatialJoinQuery/Readme.md

 ```
 -->

-* **ClassDiagram** is the main class.
-It's job is to prepare the environment and create the SJMaster.
+* **SpatialJoin** is the main class.
+Its job is to prepare the environment and create the SJMaster.
 * **SJMaster** is the core of the software.
 It loads the datasets and execute the joins.
 * **Results, SJResult** and **AlgorithmResult** are object used to store the information about the execution
-of the spatial joins and they contain respectively the global information, the info about the four type of algorithms on
+of the spatial joins, and they contain respectively the global information, the info about the four type of algorithms on
 a single couple of datasets and the information about a single join execution on a single couple of datasets.